We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Yeast infections are common in Crohn’s and can affect both the lungs and the intestinal tract.
 It’s important that these infections are diagnosed and properly treated with antifungal medications to prevent further complications.

 Is Crohn’s an autoimmune condition?

 An autoimmune condition causes your immune system to mistakenly attack your body, sometimes causing inflammation.
 Though the immune system could be a potential contributor to inflammation in Crohn’s, it has not yet been classified as an autoimmune condition as the causes are still not fully understood.

 Your doctor may use several types of tests to make a diagnosis:

-- Blood tests can help your doctor look for certain indicators of potential problems, such as anemia.
+- Blood tests can help your doctor look for certain indicators of potential problems, such as anemia and inflammation.

-- A stool test can help your doctor detect blood in your stool.
+- A stool test can help your doctor detect blood in your GI tract.

 - Your doctor may request an endoscopy to get a better image of the inside of your upper gastrointestinal tract.

 - Your doctor may request a colonoscopy to examine the large bowel.